nathabee/RaidShadow/README.md

 # Presentation

-This is a small app to test one after another the functionnality that will be integrated later on a real APP This is a Native ReactProject
+This is a small app to test/implement react native functionnalities
+The theme is RaidShadowLegend

+This is a Native ReactProject
 Here are the feature that are tested :
 * React Native with Expo